Diabetes is a disease in which the blood glucose level is abnormally increased

 2013: SGLT-2 inhibitor medicine is offered for the first time to type 2 diabetics with high blood sugar levels.

 Before a clinical trial can start, it must be approved by the health authorities in every country the trial takes place.
-The medical trial, in the form of a protocol, describes in detail the purpose of the study as well as how it is to be conducted.
+The medical trial, in the form of a protocol, describes the purpose of the study in detail, as well as how it is to be conducted.
 In addition, the Ethics Committee in all participating countries must approve the trial after carefully considering the ethical protection of the participants.